 In 1980, East Central College admitted the first associate degree program nursing class.
 The spring of 1982 marked the first graduation of nursing students.
 The Union campus is approved to admit up to 30 nursing students beginning with each Fall semester.
 These students follow a specific course of study for 4 consecutive semesters.
 The Union campus has graduated over 598 students since its inception.
 In 1997, East Central College developed an LPN to RN Associate Degree Nursing Program in Rolla, Missouri.
 This program is designed for the Licensed Practical Nurse to further their education to become a Registered Nurse.
 In January of each year, the nursing program admits up to 28 nursing students.
 These students follow a specific course of study for 2 consecutive semesters.
 In 2007, East Central College was given approval to begin a full pre-licensure (generic) program in Rolla, Missouri.
-This program is approved to admit up to 16 nursing students beginning each Fall semester.
+This program is design a full pre-licensure (generic) program in Rolla, Missouri.
+This program is design a full pre-licensure (generic) program in Rolla, Missouri.
+This program is design a full pre-licensure (generic) program in Rolla, Missouri.
+This program is design a full pre-licensure (generic) program in Rolla, Missouri.
+This program is design a full pre-licensure (generic) program in Rolla, Missouri.

 In 2022, East Central College was given full approval to assume sponsorship of the Practical Nursing program previously sponsored by Rolla Technical Institute/Center in Rolla, Missouri.
 This program had been established in 1967 and was in practice for 55 years, having graduated over 1250 Practical Nursing students.
-East Central College will accept its first Practical Nursing class in August of 2022 and is approved to admit up to 20 nursing students starting each fall semester.
+East Central College accepted its first Practical Nursing class in August of 2022 and is approved to admit up to 20 nursing students starting each fall semester.